crate/cratedb-examples/topic/machine-learning/llama-index/README.md

+# NL2SQL with LlamaIndex: Querying CrateDB using natural language

-# Connecting CrateDB Data to an LLM with LlamaIndex and Azure OpenAI
+Connecting CrateDB to an LLM with LlamaIndex and Azure OpenAI, optionally using MCP.
+See also the [LlamaIndex Text-to-SQL Guide].

-This folder contains the codebase for [this tutorial](https://community.cratedb.com/t/how-to-connect-your-cratedb-data-to-llm-with-llamaindex-and-azure-openai/1612) on the CrateDB community forum.
+This folder contains the codebase for the tutorial [How to connect your CrateDB data to LLM with LlamaIndex and Azure OpenAI] on the CrateDB community forum.

 You should read the tutorial for instructions on how to set up the components that you need on Azure, and use this README for setting up CrateDB and the Python code.

-This has been tested using:

-* Python 3.12
-* macOS
-* CrateDB 5.8 and higher

 ## Database Setup